 The Work of Byron Katie (linear)

 Ikigai (overlapping circles)

-Authentic Business Model (concentric circles) … by yours truly :)
+Authentic Business Model (concentric circles)

 When it comes to understanding and integrating your life experiences, no framework is ideal, except for the one you create.

 As you create and share your framework with others, the resulting conversations will help you reflect and grow in a more focused and potent way.
 Your framework conversations will help others along their own learning journey as well.